EmmaJane22/explorer-scouts/README.md

 * The initial code for the header, footer and circle images/containers was taken from the Code Institute Love Running project.

-* Help centering the images on the Landing page circles was found here: https://stackoverflow.com/questions/32477563/how-can-i-fit-images-into-circles-without-stretching
+* Help centring the images on the Landing page circles was found here: https://stackoverflow.com/questions/32477563/how-can-i-fit-images-into-circles-without-stretching

 * Code sourced from the Code Institute Whiskey Drop tutorial.